 Visiting Countries Other Than Your Own

-Please be aware that many countries (including the United States) do not allow visitors to transit through their countries unless they have entry visas, transit visas, or meet specific requirements.
+Please be aware that many countries (including the U.S.) do not allow visitors to transit through their countries unless they have entry visas, transit visas, or meet specific requirements.
 Before arranging travel that would require transit through a country that is not your home country, review that country's visa policies, and/or consult your travel agent.

-If you will need to apply for a U.S. visa for your return to the United States and are planning to apply for it in a country other than your home country, please visit the web site of the U.S. embassy or consulate in which you plan to apply for the visa for its operating procedures and visa processing times.
+If you will need to apply for a U.S. visa for your return to the U.S. and are planning to apply for it in a country other than your home country, please visit the web site of the U.S. embassy or consulate in which you plan to apply for the visa for its operating procedures and visa processing times.
 Some visa applicants may be prohibited from applying for a visa at a U.S. embassy or consulate in a third country.
 Please be sure to check the web site of the proper embassy or consulate.